jash1112/project-financial_analysis/README.md

 ## Description of the Project

 This project talks about
+1. As an Investment Manager our goal is to determine which company we should invest in.
-1. Exploring correlations between different financial variables to understand their relationships and impacts on each other.
+2. Exploring correlations between different financial ratios to understand their relationships and impacts on each other.
-2.
-3.
+3. Analyzing trends over time using time series analysis, visualizing changes in revenues, profits, or other financial indicators.
+4. Lastly, presenting findings and analyses using interactive graphs for clear and comprehensive representation.

-THe analysis we're going to do is ..
+The analysis we're going to do is ..
 1.
 2.
 3.